East River: 21st century

 In 2011, NY Waterway started operating its East River Ferry line.
 The route was a 7-stop East River service that runs in a loop between East 34th Street and Hunters Point, making two intermediate stops in Brooklyn and three in Queens.
 The ferry, an alternative to the New York City Subway, cost $4 per one-way ticket.
 It was instantly popular: from June to November 2011, the ferry saw 350,000 riders, over 250% of the initial ridership forecast of 134,000 riders.
 In December 2016, in preparation for the start of NYC Ferry service the next year, Hornblower Cruises purchased the rights to operate the East River Ferry.
 NYC Ferry started service on May 1, 2017, with the East River Ferry as part of the system.

 In February 2012 the federal government announced an agreement with Verdant Power to install 30 tidal turbines in the channel of the East River.
 The turbines were projected to begin operations in 2015 and are supposed to produce 1.05 megawatts of power.
 The strength of the current foiled an earlier effort in 2007 to tap the river for tidal power.

-On May 7, 2017, the catastrophic failure of a Con Edison substation in Brooklyn caused a spill into the river of over 5,000 gal of dielectric fluid, a synthetic mineral oil used to cool electrical equipment and prevent electrical discharges.
+On May 7, 2017, the catastrophic failure of a Consolidated Edison substation in Brooklyn caused a spill into the river of over 5,000 gal of dielectric fluid, a synthetic mineral oil used to cool electrical equipment and prevent electrical discharges.
 (See below.)

 At the end of 2022, gold miner John Reeves claimed that up to 50 tons of ice age artifacts bound for the American Museum of Natural History, including mammoth remains, had been dumped into the East River near 65th Street.
 Although the museum denied that any fossils had been dumped into the river, Reeves's allegations prompted commercial divers to search the river for evidence of mammoth bones.